klieret/rtk-lookup/readme.md

 ## Issues, Suggestions, Feature Requests etc.

-Open a ticket at [this addon's gitbucket issue page](https://bitbucket.org/ch4noyu/lookup-kanji-by-heisig-keyword/issues?status=new&status=open) (prefered method, also works anonymously without login) or send me an [e-mail](mailto:ch4noyu@yahoo.com).
-German is fine, too.
-I am not a professional programmer, so feedback on how to improve my code is welcome, too.

-## Source

-The source is hostet at [this addon's bitbucket page](https://bitbucket.org/ch4noyu/lookup-kanji-by-heisig-keyword/overview).
+Open a ticket at [this addon's gitbucket issue page](https://github.com/klieret/rtk-lookup/issues).
+Suggestions and feature requests are welcome as well!

 ## License